THE CASPIAN CONNECTION

 “He’s nowhere,” were the first words heard from the soldier reaching the place where the fleeing man had taken a header, “He’s gone!”

-“He must have drowned unless he had a close system hidden down there,” Chang said, mainly to himself, “Grenades into the water!
+“He must have drowned…” Chang said, mainly to himself, “Grenades into the water!
 Searchlights!
 Guards every fifty meters in each direction for a kilometre!
 If he surfaces shoot to kill!
-Beware the dam wall!”
+Keep grenades well clear of the dam wall!”

-Roquefort shook his head and repeated to himself, It cannot be him.
+Roquefort shook his head and repeated to himself, It cannot be.

-”Continue the jamming and see to it that that bomb gets disarmed!”
+”Continue the jamming and see to it that that the bomb gets disarmed!”

 The soldiers reached the observer who had collapsed when attempting to stop the escaping man from reaching the motorcycle.
 The observer still lay motionless where he had collapsed and a doctor from the medical corpse went down on his knee to examine him, ‘He’s dead!’